NullNoname/chromarks/README.md

 I recommend you to add `0.0.0.0 ssl.google-analytics.com` to your hosts file (`C:/Windows/System32/drivers/etc/hosts` or `/etc/hosts`) to stay safe.

+## Bugs and questionable changes
+* "Bookmark Current Tab" shows a Add Bookmark dialog but name and URL fields are not filled.
+This is because the "tabs" permission, which is required to fetch the current tab's URL and title, is missing from this extension's manifest.
+* The search feature only highlights the matched bookmarks, unlike the original Chromarks which also hid bookmarks that did not match.
+* Options screen always displays "Options saved" text even before you click the Save button.

 ## File structure changes from Chromarks 2.6.1
 * modified:background.html
 * modified:background.js